jamespfennell/jpfennell.com/content/posts/tex-expansion-edge-case.md

 ---
-title: "An edge case in TeX"
+title: "A time-traveling edge case in TeX"
 date: 2021-05-12T20:05:40-04:00
 ---